* High-level IAEA team expected in Iran in late January

 But Iranian officials have used such language before, and diplomats say this will not be enough to satisfy the IAEA.

 “I would tend to be rather pessimistic,” one Western envoy said.
 “This road is paved with danger and past experience cannot render anyone optimistic.”

 Another diplomat added: “I doubt very seriously that (the high-level U.N. nuclear mission) will lead to anything.”

 Iran rejects as forged accusations that it has coordinated efforts to process uranium, test high explosives and revamp a ballistic missile cone to accommodate a nuclear warhead.

-But while U.N. inspectors regularly monitor Iran’s declared nuclear facilities, their movements are otherwise restricted, and the IAEA has complained for years of a lack of access to sites, equipment, documents and people relevant to its probe.
+But while U.N. inspectors regularly monitor Iran’s declared nuclear sites, their movements are otherwise restricted, and the IAEA has complained for years of a lack of access to sites, equipment, documents and people relevant to its probe.

 “They (the Iranians) should understand that they don’t get rid of these questions by not addressing them.
 This is something the IAEA will definitely tell them,” a Western official said.

-Daryl Kimball of the U.S.-based Arms Control Association said it was critical to secure “more intrusive access by the IAEA to all of Iran’s nuclear-related activities” and convince it to finally address questions about weapons-related work.
+Daryl Kimball, of the U.S.-based Arms Control Association, said it was critical to secure “more intrusive access by the IAEA to all of Iran’s nuclear-related activities” and convince it to finally address questions about weapons-related work.

 “The IAEA needs this increased access to detect and deter any clandestine nuclear activities,” he said in a comment.